What Awareness Month Usually Gets Wrong

 Communication Tips

-Speak up.
-Ask questions.
+Speak up, and ask questions.
 You’re the expert on your own body.

 Setting Goals and Tracking Progress